Dosage Form: inhalant

-The concentration of Sevoflurane, USP required for maintenance of general anesthesia is age-dependent (see DOSAGE AND ADMINISTRATION).
-Sevoflurane, USP or halothane was used to anesthetize 1620 pediatric patients aged 1 day to 18 years, and ASA physical status I or II (948 Sevoflurane, USP, 672 halothane).
+The concentration of Sevoflurane required for maintenance of general anesthesia is age-dependent (see DOSAGE AND ADMINISTRATION).
+Sevoflurane or halothane was used to anesthetize 1620 pediatric patients aged 1 day to 18 years, and ASA physical status I or II (948 Sevoflurane, 672 halothane).
 In one study involving 90 infants and children, there were no clinically significant decreases in heart rate compared to awake values at 1 MAC.
-Systolic blood pressure decreased 15-20% in comparison to awake values following administration of 1 MAC Sevoflurane, USP; however, clinically significant hypotension requiring immediate intervention did not occur.
-Overall incidences of bradycardia [more than 20 beats/min lower than normal (80 beats/min)] in comparative studies was 3% for Sevoflurane, USP and 7% for halothane.
-Patients who received Sevoflurane, USP had slightly faster emergence times (12 vs. 19 minutes), and a higher incidence of post-anesthesia agitation (14% vs. 10%).
+Systolic blood pressure decreased 15 to 20% in comparison to awake values following administration of 1 MAC Sevoflurane; however, clinically significant hypotension requiring immediate intervention did not occur.
+Overall incidences of bradycardia [more that 20 beats/min lower than normal (80 beats/min)] in comparative studies was 3% for Sevoflurane and 7% for halothane.
+Patients who received Sevoflurane had slightly faster emergence times (12 vs. 19 minutes), and a higher incidence of post-anesthesia agitation (14% vs. 10%).

-Sevoflurane, USP (n = 91) was compared to halothane (n = 89) in a single-center study for elective repair or palliation of congenital heart disease.
+Sevoflurane (n = 91) was compared to halothane (n = 89) in a single-center study for elective repair or palliation of congenital heart disease.
 The patients ranged in age from 9 days to 11.8 years with an ASA physical status of II, III, and IV (18%, 68%, and 13% respectively).
 No significant differences were demonstrated between treatment groups with respect to the primary outcome measures: cardiovascular decompensation and severe arterial desaturation.
 Adverse event data was limited to the study outcome variables collected during surgery and before institution of cardiopulmonary bypass.

-Sevoflurane, USP has a nonpungent odor and is suitable for mask induction in pediatric patients.
+Sevoflurane has a non-pungent odor and is suitable for mask induction in pediatric patients.
 In controlled pediatric studies in which mask induction was performed, the incidence of induction events is shown below (see ADVERSE REACTIONS).

-Sevoflurane, USP (n = 518) was compared to halothane (n = 382) for the maintenance of anesthesia in pediatric outpatients.
+Sevoflurane (n = 518) was compared to halothane (n = 382) for the maintenance of anesthesia in pediatric outpatients.
 All patients received N2O and many received fentanyl, midazolam, bupivacaine, or lidocaine.
-The time to eligibility for discharge from post-anesthesia care units was similar between agents (see CLINICAL PHARMACOLOGY and ADVERSE REACTIONS).
+The time to eligibility for discharge from post-anesthesia care units was similar between agents (see CLINICAL PHARMACOLOGYand ADVERSE REACTIONS).

 Coronary Artery Bypass Graft (CABG) Surgery

-Sevoflurane, USP was compared to isoflurane as an adjunct with opioids in a multicenter study of 273 patients undergoing CABG surgery.
-Anesthesia was induced with midazolam (0.1-0.3 mg/kg); vecuronium (0.1-0.2 mg/kg), and fentanyl (5-15 mcg/kg).
-Both isoflurane and Sevoflurane, USP were administered at loss of consciousness in doses of 1.0 MAC and titrated until the beginning of cardiopulmonary bypass to a maximum of 2.0 MAC.
+Sevoflurane was compared to isoflurane as an adjunct with opioids in a multicenter study of 273 patients undergoing CABG surgery.
+Anesthesia was induced with midazolam (0.1 to 0.3 mg/kg); vecuronium (0.1 to 0.2 mg/kg), and fentanyl (5 to 15 mcg/kg).
+Both isoflurane and Sevoflurane were administered at loss of consciousness in doses of 1.0 MAC and titrated until the beginning of cardiopulmonary bypass to a maximum of 2.0 MAC.
 The total dose of fentanyl did not exceed 25 mcg/kg.
-The average MAC dose was 0.49 for Sevoflurane, USP and 0.53 for isoflurane.
+The average MAC dose was 0.49 for Sevoflurane and 0.53 for isoflurane.
 There were no significant differences in hemodynamics, cardioactive drug use, or ischemia incidence between the two groups.
 Outcome was also equivalent.
-In this small multicenter study, Sevoflurane, USP appears to be as effective and as safe as isoflurane for supplementation of opioid anesthesia for coronary bypass grafting.
+In this small multi-center study, Sevoflurane appears to be as effective and as safe as isoflurane for supplementation of opioid anesthesia for coronary bypass grafting.

 Non-Cardiac Surgery Patients at Risk for Myocardial Ischemia

-Sevoflurane-N2O was compared to isoflurane-N2O for maintenance of anesthesia in a multicenter study in 214 patients, age 40-87 years who were at mild-to-moderate risk for myocardial ischemia and were undergoing elective non-cardiac surgery.
+Sevoflurane-N2O was compared to isoflurane-N2O for maintenance of anesthesia in a multi-center study in 214 patients, age 40 to 87 years who were at mild-to-moderate risk for myocardial ischemia and were undergoing elective non-cardiac surgery.
 Forty-six percent (46%) of the operations were cardiovascular, with the remainder evenly divided between gastrointestinal and musculoskeletal and small numbers of other surgical procedures.
 The average duration of surgery was less than 2 hours.
-Anesthesia induction usually was performed with thiopental (2-5 mg/kg) and fentanyl (1-5 mcg/kg).
-Vecuronium (0.1-0.2 mg/kg) was also administered to facilitate intubation, muscle relaxation or immobility during surgery.
+Anesthesia induction usually was performed with thiopental (2 to 5 mg/kg) and fentanyl (1 to 5 mcg/kg).
+Vecuronium (0.1 to 0.2 mg/kg) was also administered to facilitate intubation, muscle relaxation or immobility during surgery.
 The average MAC dose was 0.49 for both anesthetics.
-There was no significant difference between the anesthetic regimens for intraoperative hemodynamics, cardioactive drug use, or ischemic incidents, although only 83 patients in the Sevoflurane, USP group and 85 patients in the isoflurane group were successfully monitored for ischemia.
+There was no significant difference between the anesthetic regimens for intra-operative hemodynamics, cardioactive drug use, or ischemic incidents, although only 83 patients in the Sevoflurane group and 85 patients in the isoflurane group were successfully monitored for ischemia.
 The outcome was also equivalent in terms of adverse events, death, and postoperative myocardial infarction.
-Within the limits of this small multicenter study in patients at mild-to-moderate risk for myocardial ischemia, Sevoflurane, USP was a satisfactory equivalent to isoflurane in providing supplemental inhalation anesthesia to intravenous drugs.
+Within the limits of this small multicenter study in patients at mild-to-moderate risk for myocardial ischemia, Sevoflurane was a satisfactory equivalent to isoflurane in providing supplemental inhalation anesthesia to intravenous drugs.

-Three studies compared Sevoflurane, USP to isoflurane for maintenance of anesthesia during neurosurgical procedures.
-In a study of 20 patients, there was no difference between Sevoflurane, USP and isoflurane with regard to recovery from anesthesia.
-In 2 studies, a total of 22 patients with intracranial pressure (ICP) monitors received either Sevoflurane, USP or isoflurane.
-There was no difference between Sevoflurane, USP and isoflurane with regard to ICP response to inhalation of 0.5, 1.0, and 1.5 MAC inspired concentrations of volatile agent during N2O-O2- fentanyl anesthesia.
-During progressive hyperventilation from PaCO2= 40 to PaCO2 = 30, ICP response to hypocarbia was preserved with Sevoflurane, USP at both 0.5 and 1.0 MAC concentrations.
-In patients at risk for elevations of ICP, Sevoflurane, USP should be administered cautiously in conjunction with ICP-reducing maneuvers such as hyperventilation.
+Three studies compared Sevoflurane to isoflurane for maintenance of anesthesia during neurosurgical procedures.
+In a study of 20 patients, there was no difference between Sevoflurane and isoflurane with regard to recovery from anesthesia.
+In 2 studies, a total of 22 patients with intracranial pressure (ICP) monitors received either Sevoflurane or isoflurane.
+There was no difference between Sevoflurane and isoflurane with regard to ICP response to inhalation of 0.5, 1.0, and 1.5 MAC inspired concentrations of volatile agent during N2O-O2- fentanyl anesthesia.
+During progressive hyperventilation from PaCO2= 40 to PaCO2 = 30, ICP response to hypocarbia was preserved with Sevoflurane at both 0.5 and 1.0 MAC concentrations.
+In patients at risk for elevations of ICP, Sevoflurane should be administered cautiously in conjunction with ICP-reducing maneuvers such as hyperventilation.

-A multicenter study (2 sites) compared the safety of Sevoflurane, USP and isoflurane in 16 patients with mild-to-moderate hepatic impairment utilizing the lidocaine MEGX assay for assessment of hepatocellular function.
-All patients received intravenous propofol (1-3 mg/kg) or thiopental (2-7 mg/kg) for induction and succinylcholine, vecuronium, or atracurium for intubation.
-Sevoflurane, USP or isoflurane was administered in either 100% O2 or up to 70% N2O/O2.
+A multi-center study (2 sites) compared the safety of Sevoflurane and isoflurane in 16 patients with mild-to-moderate hepatic impairment utilizing the lidocaine MEGX assay for assessment of hepatocellular function.
+All patients received intravenous propofol (1 to 3 mg/kg) or thiopental (2 to 7 mg/kg) for induction and succinylcholine, vecuronium, or atracurium for intubation.
+Sevoflurane or isoflurane was administered in either 100% O2 or up to 70% N2O/O2.
 Neither drug adversely affected hepatic function.
-No serum inorganic fluoride level exceeded 45 μM/L, but Sevoflurane, USP patients had prolonged terminal disposition of fluoride, as evidenced by longer inorganic fluoride half-life than patients with normal hepatic function (23 hours vs. 10-48 hours).
+No serum inorganic fluoride level exceeded 45 μM/L, but Sevoflurane patients had prolonged terminal disposition of fluoride, as evidenced by longer inorganic fluoride half-life than patients with normal hepatic function (23 hours vs. 10 to 48 hours).

-Sevoflurane, USP was evaluated in renally impaired patients with baseline serum creatinine > 1.5 mg/dL.
-Fourteen patients who received Sevoflurane, USP were compared with 12 patients who received isoflurane.
-In another study, 21 patients who received Sevoflurane, USP were compared with 20 patients who received enflurane.
-Creatinine levels increased in 7% of patients who received Sevoflurane, USP, 8% of patients who received isoflurane, and 10% of patients who received enflurane.
-Because of the small number of patients with renal insufficiency (baseline serum creatinine greater than 1.5 mg/dL) studied, the safety of Sevoflurane, USP administration in this group has not yet been fully established.
-Therefore, Sevoflurane, USP should be used with caution in patients with renal insufficiency (see WARNINGS).
+Sevoflurane was evaluated in renally impaired patients with baseline serum creatinine > 1.5 mg/dL.
+Fourteen patients who received Sevoflurane were compared with 12 patients who received isoflurane.
+In another study, 21 patients who received Sevoflurane were compared with 20 patients who received enflurane.
+Creatinine levels increased in 7% of patients who received Sevoflurane, 8% of patients who received isoflurane, and 10% of patients who received enflurane.
+Because of the small number of patients with renal insufficiency (baseline serum creatinine greater than 1.5 mg/dL) studied, the safety of Sevoflurane administration in this group has not yet been fully established.
+Therefore, Sevoflurane should be used with caution in patients with renal insufficiency (see WARNINGS).